 Material Substitution Rights

 The agreement grants D.R.
-Horton the right to substitute materials, fixtures, and finishes with alternatives the builder deems comparable, without the buyer's consent.
+Horton the right to substitute materials, fixtures, and finishes with alternatives the builder deems comparable, without the buyer’s consent.
 In practice, this means the granite countertops in your model home walkthrough could become engineered stone, the hardwood floors could become vinyl plank, and the brand-name appliances could become builder-grade equivalents.
 The buyer has no contractual right to reject these substitutions or to receive a price adjustment.
+For more on this pattern, see the material substitution clause explainer.

 Biological Contamination Release